Winipedia/pyrig/docs/getting-started.md

    - **`REPO_TOKEN`** (Required)
      - Value: Your Personal Access Token from prerequisites
-     - Used for: Branch protection and repository management
+     - Used for: Branch protection, repository management, and GitHub Pages deployment

    - **`PYPI_TOKEN`** (Optional - publish command skipped if not configured)
      - Value: Your PyPI API token